memento-ai/Memento/packages/memento-agent/README.md

 It implements the `MementoAgent`, the agent that mediates the conversation between the 'user' and the 'assistant'.

-It performs the important function of constructing the system prompt with dynamically generated additional context produced by the SynopsisAgent and the ContinuityAgent along with additional content retrieved from the database using heuristics and semantic search.
+It performs the important function of constructing the system prompt with dynamically generated additional context produced by the SynopsisAgent along with additional content retrieved from the database using heuristics and semantic search.

 ## Key Features
 - Integrates with a database to store and retrieve conversation history and relevant information.